suffolklibraries/lgc/content/collections/events/thurston-mini-movers-03-04.md

     content:
       -
         type: text
-        text: 'To book you can email Zoe at '
+        text: 'For further information and to book a place, please email Zoe at ' -
-      -
         type: text
         marks: